 The NEO blockchain has two different coins — NEO and GAS.
-Whereas NEO vs Ethereum, Ethereum gas the same 'gas'.
-Let's looking at it.
+Whereas NEO VS Ethereum, Ethereum gas the same 'gas'.
+Let's look at it.
 Anyone who holds NEO in their wallet gets rewarded in the form of GAS.
 You can think of NEO as the stocks of a company and GAS as the dividend.

 Users can then use this GAS to pay for the transactions on the NEO blockchain.